lj-valencia/lj-valencia/README.md

 My research interests focus on macroeconomics, computational economics, political economy, and data science.

-I am curious about the macroeconomy, how political institutions and the economy influence each other, and the application of computational methods and data science to analyze and understand economic phenomena.
+I am curious about the macroeconomy and the application of computational methods and data science to analyze and understand economic phenomena.

 Shortly after completing my studies at the University of Alberta, I worked as a Junior Economist at [Western Economic Diversification Canada (WD/DEO)](https://www.wd-deo.gc.ca/eng/home.asp), now called [Prairies Economic Development Canada](https://www.canada.ca/en/prairies-economic-development.html).